Time to Break the Bonds of Royal Servitude

-To the contrary.
+On the contrary.
 Instead of enjoying a fairy-tale life as some might imagine, I see it more as a nightmare, a dream from which there is no waking up.
-Fact is, the royal baby is ultimately destined to play a rather tragic role — one that it neither asks for, nor should be mandated to assume.
+Fact is, the royal baby is ultimately destined to play a rather tragic role — one that it neither asks for nor should be mandated to assume.
 It shall forever be reduced to supplying boredom-killing fodder for the daily tabloids — and via those tawdry pages soon to be discarded along with tomorrow’s trash — entertainment and amusement for tens of millions of dull and debased rubber-necking voyeurs.
-Once born, its little more than a prized show dog incubated by the royal puppy mill.
+Once born, it’s little more than a prized show dog incubated by the royal puppy mill.

 That baby will never have a chance to chose its own path.
 All major decisions will have already been made.
 His or her schools are already predestined.
 His career path has been ordained.
 Friends and associates will be screened and scrutinized.
 Every waking hour of his miserable life will be scripted and set to a tidy schedule that satisfies others.
 Some life.

-And so for this baby soon to be, its next century will be spent hopelessly trying to live up to the expectations of a perverse nest of half wits called the royal family, not to mention a hundred millions citizens of the empire, and a billion more tabloid readers worldwide who want every salacious detail of the royal’s life.
+And so for this baby soon to be, its next century will be spent hopelessly trying to live up to the expectations of a perverse nest of half-wits called the royal family, not to mention a hundred millions citizens of the empire and a billion more tabloid readers worldwide who want every salacious detail of the royal’s life.
 If it falls down on the ski slopes, that’s news the following day.
-If it gets drunk in Las Vegas, as one of the royals recently did just as may young people do, it creates a national scandal.
+If it gets drunk in Las Vegas, as one of the royals recently did just as many young people do, it creates a national scandal.
 If it begs for even a moment of privacy — dare I say humanity — those pleas will be utterly ignored by the paparazzi eager to make a buck at the expense of common decency.

-And don’t insist for a second that these children and the people born into this whacked out circus of celebrity culture ask for it.
+And don’t insist for a second that these children and the people born into this whacked-out circus of celebrity culture ask for it.
 They do not.
 They are in fact born into servitude, destined to wear the golden handcuffs of obligation forever to perpetuating what is the lunacy of the royal family.